inoas/gleam-cake/README.md

   - Omitting certain parts of queries required for them to run, such as not specifying a table name
   - Comparing values incompatible by type
-- Allow to define custom SQL fragments without while still being safe from SQL injections by using prepared statements.
+- Allow to define custom SQL fragments while still being safe from SQL injections by using prepared statements.
 - Making sure every possible feature runs on every database.
   For example: While Cake supports `RETURNING` on PostgreSQL and SQLite,